Why sustainable jewelry?

 Rest assured, I will never give up on my principles.
 They are the base of my work and I have had them long before it became a trend and some other people were realizing how important these things are.
 Which a lot of us nowadays fortunately do.

-When I had these issues in my education, almost 18 years ago, things were different then they are now.
+When I had these issues in my education, almost 18 years ago, things were different to what they are now.
 No one wanted to listen.
 Now finally more and more people are aware, of how important it is for ALL of us, to take care of nature.
 It’s the planet we all live on.
 No nature, no humans either.
 It is that simple.

 So I want to encourage you, whenever you can, in a peaceful way, spread the word about alternatives which are harming nature less.
 Our world needs that.
 Beautiful things which are harming nature as less as anyhow possible.